tfari/scrapers/sc_followers_following/README.md

 If the client_id no longer works, just delete the file "client_id" and run again to generate a new one.

+To set the preferred output path for the files, edit the OUTPUT_PATH field in settings.json (./output by default.)

+(Settings file gets created first time the script runs.)

 **Usage:**
 ```